Milton Dick

-Dugald Milton Dick (born 21 July 1972) is an Australian politician who currently serves as the 32nd Speaker of the Australian House of Representatives.
-He is a member of the Australian Labor Party (ALP) and has represented the Queensland seat of Oxley in the House of Representatives since the 2016 federal election.
-He previously served on the Brisbane City Council (2008–2016) and as ALP state secretary (2004–2008).
-He is the brother of Queensland state government minister Cameron Dick.
+Dugald Milton Dick (born 21 July 1972) is an Australian politician serving as the 32nd and current speaker of the Australian House of Representatives since 2022.
+A member of the Australian Labor Party (ALP), he has been the member of parliament (MP) for the division of Oxley, covering Brisbane's south-western suburbs, since 2016.
+He previously served on the Brisbane City Council from 2008 to 2016 and as an ALP state secretary from 2004 to 2008.

+Milton Dick is the brother of former Queensland state treasurer and former Deputy Premier Cameron Dick.

 Early life

 Dick was born in Brisbane on 21 July 1972, the son of Joan and Allan Dick.
 His father was a World War II naval veteran and subsequently established a chain of butcher's shops in Brisbane's southern suburbs, while his mother was a midwife.
 He attended the Anglican Church Grammar School and holds the degree of Bachelor of Arts from the University of Queensland.

 Politics

 Dick joined the ALP at the age of 18 as a university student and served as national president of Young Labor.
-He worked as an electorate officer for David Beddall (1993–1998) and Senator John Hogg (1998–2000) and subsequently as an ALP organiser.
-Dick was appointed as the party's state secretary and campaign director in 2004, having served as a delegate to the national conference since 2001.
+From 1993 to 1998, he worked as an electorate officer for David Beddall, describing his door to door campaigning in Inala, Queensland as his first real break in politics.
+He went on to work for Senator John Hogg, the President of the Senate, from 1998 to 2000.
+Hogg became a mentor from this time on.
+Dick became an ALP organiser and was appointed as the party's state secretary and campaign director in 2004, having served as a delegate to the national conference since 2001.
 He led the party's successful campaign in Queensland at the 2007 federal election.
 He announced his resignation in December 2007 to stand for political office, effective in March 2008.